cashubtc/nuts/XX.md

 the funding token is valid and hasn't already been spent, and he knows that any commitment transaction that is formed deterministically will also have unspent outputs.

+# Timing

+To improve privacy further, when the channel is closed and the first of the two stages is executed, both parties should delay the second stage.
+This delay is to make it more difficult for the mint to correlate the swaps with each other.

 # proof-of-concept

-_As of 2025-12-07, the PoC is up-to-date with the description above, and is [here](https://github.com/SatsAndSports/demo_of_spillman_cashu_channel/tree/spilman.channel/crates/cdk/examples/spilman_channel).
-The funding and commitment outputs are deterministic.
+_As of 2026-01-13, the implementation includes P2BK (Pay-to-Blinded-Key) with per-proof blinding for stage 2 outputs.
+The funding and commitment outputs are deterministic with blinded pubkeys.
 Fees are taken into account fully.
-The token-state-check and toekn-restore endpoints are used.
-I'm gradually adding more unit tests_
+The token-state-check and token-restore endpoints are used.
+The implementation is [here](https://github.com/SatsAndSports/demo_of_spillman_cashu_channel/tree/spilman.channel/crates/cdk/src/spilman), with integration tests verifying blinded signatures are accepted by the mint._